BodenMcHale/Lua_Quick_Guide/README.md

 print(a) --nil
 ```

-**Global Variable**
+### Global Variable
 ```lua
 local _G.myValue = 69
 --doing this can sometimes be bad practice
 ```

 ## Loops
-There is a few different ways you can do a loop in lua
+There is a few different ways you can do a loop in Lua
 ```lua
 --while loop
 local i = 0